 Varicose veins are much more serious since they frequently cause persistent discomfort and swelling and produce a measurable effect on the individual’s quality of life.
-Varicose veins do not heal without treatment and they often progress to more advanced problems in the legs with passage of time.
+Varicose veins do not heal without treatment and they may progress to more advanced problems in the legs with the passage of time.

-The advanced complications of skin changes from neglected varicose veins can result in discoloration, thickening, and non-healing ulcers (sores) in the skin of the lower legs.
-These changes occur in an increasing percentage of cases of long standing varicose veins with aging of the individual, especially in the later (Medicare) years.
+The advanced complications of skin changes from venous reflux disease can result in discoloration, thickening, and non-healing ulcers (sores) in the skin of the lower legs.
 These advanced changes are thought to be largely preventable by appropriate treatment of the abnormal veins earlier in life.

 Treatment is individualized in the Kistner Vein Clinic to the simplest effective method appropriate to the diagnosed problem.
-These treatments can be done with near immediate return to customary activity for most cases.
+These treatments can be done with near immediate return to daily activity for most cases.

 Acute Venous Disorders:

 Acute vein disease consists mainly of blood clots (phlebitis) and their complications.
 A blood clot in the leg should be suspected when there is swelling or pain in one leg that does not have an obvious cause, such as an injury.
 Such an occurrence is best investigated with an ultrasound examination, called a ‘duplex scan’.
-These are painless and affordable tests that are widely available in hospitals and emergency rooms and specialty offices.
+This is a painless and non-invasive test that is widely available in hospitals and emergency rooms and specialty offices.

-The emphasis should be on making the diagnosis early (within 3-5 days) because immediate effective medication can stop the clotting process.
-This will prevent both short and long term complications from the clot.
-Untreated blood clots in the deep veins of the leg often travel to the lungs where they are a threat to life in the short term, and produce lifelong damage to the leg veins that causes swelling and disability in the long term.
+The emphasis should be on making the diagnosis early (within 3-5 days) to prevent any possible mortality.
+Untreated blood clots in the deep veins of the leg may travel to the lungs and block blood flow to the vital organ that can lead to fatality.